- Home

 - How can I get tested for a past infection (antibody test) and what does my test mean?

 Plumas County Public Health Agency does not conduct COVID-19 testing at our clinics or facilities; or direct testing at Health Care Facilities operating in Plumas County.
 Rather, Public Health collaborates with Health Care Organizations throughout the County to ensure adequate testing is available.
 The Plumas County Health Officer provides recommendations to the Health Care Organizations regarding testing at their facilities throughout Plumas County.
-If an individual is identified as a close contact of someone diagnosed with COVID-19 during a case investigation, Public Health works with the Health Care Organizations in the County to prioritize testing.
+If an individual is identified as a close contact with someone diagnosed with COVID-19 during a case investigation, Public Health works with the Health Care Organizations in the County to prioritize testing.